practicajs/practica/README.md

 Although Node.js has great frameworks 💚, they were never meant to be production ready immediately.
 Practica.js aims to bridge the gap.

-Based on your preferred framework, we generate minimal code that demonstrates a full workflow, from API to DB, that is packed with good practices.
+Based on your preferred framework, we generate some example code that demonstrates a full workflow, from API to DB, that is packed with good practices.
 For example, we include a hardened dockerfile, N-Tier folder structure, great testing templates, and more.
 This saves a great deal of time and can prevent painful mistakes.
 All decisions made are [neatly and thoughtfully documented](/docs/decisions).

 We strive to keep things as simple and standard as possible and base our work off the popular guide: [Node.js Best Practices](https://github.com/goldbergyoni/nodebestpractices)